Railsmania/scripts/foundation/rails_hello_world.md

 end
 ```

-Now the controller is ready, this method will be called but we don’t
+Now the controller is ready, this method will be called but at this point it won't return anything useful.
-have anything to give back.
 We still need to have a view to send to the
 user’s browser.

 # Views